WORK

 APPROACH

-— Reviewed funder priorities and requirements to identify the strongest fit with the organization's programming
+— Reviewed funder priorities and requirements to identify the strongest fit with the organization's existing programming

 — Collaborated with organizational leadership on project design — clarifying goals, activities, and intended outcomes